Purchase Order and Invoice – similar yet different

 What is an Invoice?

 An invoice is a payment request submitted by a vendor to the buyers after fulfilling the order.
 Sales invoices or bills or statements are some of the other terms that refer to invoices.
 An invoice specifies the list of goods or services delivered and the buyer’s payment.
-The practice of invoice dates back to the Mesopotamian era where stone invoices were used to record transactions.
+The practice of invoice dates back to the Mesopotamian era when stone invoices were used to record transactions.
 From stone invoices to mobile invoices the journey has been quite eventful.
 Only the form of the invoice has changed, the need and intent of an invoice have been the same over the years – which is requesting payment.

 A well-drafted invoice must contain all the information required by the buyer to make payment and also address any queries that may arise.
-Invoicing is extremely important for small companies which is the sole means to get paid for services/products.
+Invoicing is extremely important for small companies it is the sole means to get paid for services/products.
 Having an invoice template helps businesses save time by simply repopulating the information every time an invoice is raised, instead of preparing a fresh invoice each time.

 Invoices are used for: